 - Scale back the use of any fertilizer and wash the orchid roots and potting medium under the faucet (tap) for around 10 minutes with a gentle flow of water.
-This helps to dissolves the excess salts that can accumulate with frequent use of fertilizer.
-With less salt in the potting medium the roots are better able to uptake water when required.
-This is a short term solution and ideally the potting medium should be changed for the orchid to fully recover.
+This helps to dissolve the excess salts that can accumulate with frequent use of fertilizer.
+With less salt in the potting medium,, the roots are better able to uptake water when required.
+This is a short-term solution and ideally, the potting medium should be changed for the orchid to fully recover.

-- Lets the water drain through the drainage holes and allow the top inch of the potting medium to dry out over the course of a week.
+- Let the water drain through the drainage holes and allow the top inch of the potting medium to dry out over the course of a week.

 It is important to emphasize that you should use a specially formulated orchid fertilizer (available from garden centers and on Amazon) when feeding orchids rather then regular houseplant fertilizer.

-Orchids are epiphytes (which means they like to grow on trees and often attain nutrients from rain water or water vapor around them in their natural environment) and there roots are far too sensitive for ordinary fertilizer.
+Orchids are epiphytes (which means they like to grow on trees and often attain nutrients from rainwater or water vapor around them in their natural environment) and their roots are far too sensitive for ordinary fertilizer.

-Special orchid fertilizer applied at the correct frequency and at the right quantity, supports health orchid growth and promote flowering, so always follow the manufacturers instructions.
+Special orchid fertilizer applied at the correct frequency and the right quantity supports healthy orchid growth and promotes flowering, so always follow the manufacturer’s instructions.

 Cold Temperatures Cause Orchid Leaves to Turn Yellow